We are privately owned and not affiliated or endorsed by any government agency.

 How far back can SSDI back pay go?

-SSDI back pay can be retroactive up to 12 months before the date you filed your application, provided the Social Security Administration determines you were disabled during that period.
+SSDI back pay may include retroactive benefits for up to 12 months before your application date if SSA determines you were disabled during that period.

-If your SSI back pay amount is significant (exceeding three times the maximum monthly benefit), it is usually paid in three installments.
+If your SSI back-pay award exceeds three times the maximum monthly federal benefit rate, SSA will typically issue the payments in installments.
 Smaller amounts may be paid in a single lump sum.

 Can receiving SSDI back pay affect my SSI benefits?

-Yes, if you qualify for both SSDI and SSI (a concurrent claim), your SSDI back pay can count as income for SSI purposes, potentially reducing the amount of SSI back pay you receive.
+Yes.
+If you qualify for both SSDI and SSI, retroactive SSDI payments may count as income for SSI purposes and could reduce the amount of SSI back pay you receive.

 What is an Established Onset Date (EOD)?